cs329group/assignment4/README.md

 ##Test cases
 Our test cases can be found in the /TestFiles directory
 ### Test Case 1
-This is a simple test case.
+This is a simple test case to check multiple critical paths

 A 1